compjolab/cjlab-homepage/_includes/about/about-intro.md

 ## Our Mission

-The Stanford Computational Journalism Lab supports the evolution of computational approaches to public affairs journalism through research, teaching and the production of reporting.
+The Stanford Computational Journalism Lab supports the evolution of computational approaches to public affairs journalism through research, teaching, and the production of reporting.

 ## What We Do